ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/quick_start.rst

 ●	**GET /**
     o	Retrieves a list of objects

-    o	``?tql= tql`` query to filter results o	``?fields=`` requests additional fields not automatically provided with each returned object o   ``?resultStart=`` starting result index, for pagination o   ``?resultLimit=`` maximum number of results, for pagination o	``?sorting=`` query parameter to specify sorting order o	``?owner=`` query parameter to specify the owner of the data being requested
+    o	``?tql= tql`` query to filter results

+    o	``?fields=`` requests additional fields not automatically provided with each returned object

+    o   ``?resultStart=`` starting result index, for pagination

+    o   ``?resultLimit=`` maximum number of results, for pagination

+    o	``?sorting=`` query parameter to specify sorting order

+    o	``?owner=`` query parameter to specify the owner of the data being requested

 ●	**GET /{id}**
-    o	Retrieves a single object specified by the given ID o	``?fields=`` requests additional fields not automatically provided with each returned object o	``?owner=`` query parameter to specify the owner of the data being requested
+    o	Retrieves a single object specified by the given ID

+    o	``?fields=`` requests additional fields not automatically provided with each returned object

+    o	``?owner=`` query parameter to specify the owner of the data being requested

 ●	**POST /**
-    o	Saves a new object of the given data type o	May include nested objects, where applicable, to save multiple items at once (e.g., a Case with nested Task(s)) o	``?owner=`` query parameter to specify the owner of the data being set
+    o	Saves a new object of the given data type

+    o	May include nested objects, where applicable, to save multiple items at once (e.g., a Case with nested Task(s))

+    o	``?owner=`` query parameter to specify the owner of the data being set

 ●	**PUT /{id}**
-    o	Updates the object specified by the given ID o	Typically, only necessary to provide the data fields being modified. o	Similar to POST, may include nested objects where applicable o	``?owner=`` query parameter to specify the owner of the data being set
+    o	Updates the object specified by the given ID

+    o	Typically, only necessary to provide the data fields being modified

+    o	Similar to POST, may include nested objects where applicable

+    o	``?owner=`` query parameter to specify the owner of the data being set

 ●	**DELETE /**
-    o	Performs bulk deletion of objects (Note: System Configuration option v3ApiBulkDeleteAllowed must be enabled.) o	``?tql= tql`` query to filter items to be deleted o	``?owner=`` query parameter to specify the owner of the data being set
+    o	Performs bulk deletion of objects (Note: System Configuration option v3ApiBulkDeleteAllowed must be enabled.)

+    o	``?tql= tql`` query to filter items to be deleted

+    o	``?owner=`` query parameter to specify the owner of the data being set

 ●	**DELETE /{id}**
-    o	Deletes the single object specified by the given ID o	``?owner=`` query parameter to specify the owner of the data being set
+    o	Deletes the single object specified by the given ID

+    o	``?owner=`` query parameter to specify the owner of the data being set

 Authentication